 As with other types of hearing loss, we believe that a comprehensive team approach to treating auditory neuropathy spectrum disorder is best.

 Our unique ANSD program brings together a team of experts including:

-- pediatric audiologists: specialists who diagnose, evaluate,
+- pediatric audiologists: specialists who diagnose, evaluate, and treat

 - pediatric otologist: an ENT doctor who specializes in abnormalities of